Another great British culinary combination, Toad in the Hole is a dish of sausages in a crispy batter. It looks and tastes superb.

-There's no secret about making good batter, the correct ingredients (only three are needed) and the hottest oven you can muster up.
-It's a good idea to place the baking tray directly on the heated hob whilst pouring in the batter over the sausages, and then quickly but very carefully placing it back in the heated oven.
+There's no secret about making good batter.
+The correct ingredients (only three are needed) and the hottest oven you can muster up.
+It's a good idea to place the baking tray directly on the heated hob whilst pouring in the batter around the sausages, and then quickly but very carefully placing it back in the heated oven.
 Maintaining a high temperature is the key to a crispy batter.

 Prick the skin of the sausages a couple of times with a fork and place them in the roasting tray.
 Place it in the oven for three minutes.
 Now turn the sausages to prevent them sticking to the tray, add the tablespoon of oil and cook for five more minutes.

 While the sausages are cooking turn up the heat on one of the hob plates.STEP 3

 With the batter mixture to hand remove the sausages from the oven onto the heated hob plate.
 Pour the batter mixture into the the baking tray around but not directly over the sausages.
 Quickly but very carefully place the baking tray back onto the top shelf of the hot oven.